Bad Faith Litigation

-Our Houston Bad Faith Litigation Lawyers Can Help You Get Damages for Bad Faith
+Our Houston Bad Faith Litigation Lawyers Fight for Your Rights

 Damages for bad faith can vary substantially, as each bad faith situation can be quite different from one another, depending on the circumstances.
 In a first-party bad faith scenario where the insurer wrongfully denied you benefits to which you were entitled, you might be able to sue and recover for financial losses (plus interest), emotional distress relating to the denial of your claim, and even punitive damages if the insurer acted fraudulently or with malice.
 In a third-party bad faith scenario, where the insurer failed to reach a settlement that fell within the coverage limits, thus exposing you to significant personal liability, you would be entitled to recover those damages over and above the coverage limits.